March Break Students: How to Book Your First Dental Check-Up

 Dentists will perform routine examinations to analyze your jawbones, bite, jaw evenness, gum health and look for any tooth abnormalities.
 From there they will relay their findings to you, making recommendations for follow-up treatment and at-home care.
 It may be necessary to book a subsequent appointment to address any issues found before they worsen.
 Even if nothing is wrong, it’s good to book your next appointment before you leave.
 Clinics will usually call you a few days before your next appointment, so you don’t have to worry about forgetting.

 Your dental check-up should be a smooth, enjoyable process.
-A good clinic will do their best to work with your schedule to find a time that works, which is why March Break is such an ideal time to go in for a cleaning and exam.
+A good clinic will do its best to work with your schedule to find a time that works, which is why March Break is such an ideal time to go in for a cleaning and exam.
 Once you get your cleaning and exam out of the way, you can truly focus on enjoying your break.